-Maths Genius 2026 is a national-level online mathematics competition organised by I am Samarth for students studying in Grades 6th to 10th across Bharat.
+Maths Genius 2026 is a national-level online mathematics competition organised by I am Samarth app for students studying in Grades 6th to 10th across Bharat.

-The Competition is designed to assess and enhance students’ numerical skills, speed, logical thinking, consistency, and learning ability through structured mathematical phases.
+The competition is designed to assess and enhance students’ numerical skills, speed, logical thinking, consistency, and learning ability through structured mathematical phases.

 Participants must complete each Round in order by achieving at least 90% accuracy in the required number of consecutive attempts.
 The competition is considered complete only after the final round of that phase’s accuracy requirement is met.